 Scientists discovered the fossil of a 430-million-year-old monster.

-Those who love creepy creatures will likely know that the Cthulhu is a fictional monster that first popped up in H. P. Lovecraft's 1928 tale The Call of Cthulhu.
-But when scientists found a 430-million-year-old fossil with tentacle-like features that reminded them of the Cthulhu (which was much like an octopus), they officially named the newly discovered species the Sollasina Cthulhu, according to the research they published in the Proceedings of the Royal Society B.
+Those who love creepy creatures likely know that the Cthulhu is a fictional monster that first popped up in H. P. Lovecraft's 1928 tale The Call of Cthulhu.
+And in 2019, when scientists found a 430-million-year-old fossil with tentacle-like features that reminded them of the Cthulhu (which was much like an octopus), they officially named the newly discovered species the Sollasina Cthulhu, according to the research they published in the Proceedings of the Royal Society B.

 Facial reconstruction was used to see what dogs looked like 4,000 years ago.

-In April 2019, Historic Environment Scotland (HES) gave us a look at a Neolithic dog that lived around 4,000 years ago—or rather, they gave us a glimpse at what the ancient canine probably looked like by using a skull that was found in 1901 on Scotland's Orkney Islands.
+In April 2019, Historic Environment Scotland (HES) gave us a look at a Neolithic dog that lived around 4,000 years ago—or rather, they gave us a glimpse at what the ancient canine probably looked like by using a skull that was found in 1901 in Scotland.
 A CT-scan of the skull was taken and a 3D print was created, which forensic artist Amy Thornton then used as a base to add fake muscle, skin, and hair, resulting in a model of the pup.

-HES interpretation manager Steve Farrar explained the importance of the outcome.
-"Looking at this dog helps us better relate to the people who cared for and venerated these animals," he said.
+"Looking at this dog helps us better relate to the people who cared for and venerated these animals," HES interpretation manager Steve Farrar explained.

 The Bubonic plague encouraged Shakespeare to write poetry.

 In an attempt to prevent the plague from spreading back in Shakespeare's time, many public places were shut down until things improved.
-That's why theaters were closed in January 1593 and didn't reopen until the spring of 1594.
+That's why theaters were closed in Jan.
+1593 and didn't reopen until the spring of 1594.
 This closure meant that playwrights like William Shakespeare were temporarily out of work.
-That's why the Bard spent this time writing poetry instead of focusing on his famous plays.
+And that's when the Bard spent his time writing poetry instead of focusing on his famous plays.
 It's likely when he began his 154 sonnets.

 Antarctica is the largest unclaimed territory on Earth.

-The continent is "governed internationally" through the Antarctic Treaty System, which includes Argentina, Australia, Chile, France, New Zealand, Norway, and the United Kingdom, according to antarctica.gov.
-However, the land can only be used for peaceful purposes.
-That, and a whole lot of science.
-And for more interesting facts, check out these 40 Mind-Blowing Psychology Facts that Seriously Explain Everything.
+The continent is "governed internationally" through the Antarctic Treaty System, which includes Argentina, Australia, Chile, France, New Zealand, Norway, and the United Kingdom.
+However, the land can only be used for "peaceful purposes"—that, and a whole lot of science.